plusterm/plusterm/readme_modules.txt

 	"receivedata" must take one parameter, 'data', what it actually does with the data is irrelevant.

+3:	all setting up of the module must be done when the constructor is done

-3:	all module sourcefiles must be located in the subdirectory 'modules'.
+4:	all module sourcefiles must be located in the subdirectory 'modules'.

 Module Template:
 -------------------------------------------------------------